Branching Out - The Rise of the Most Popular BCAA Supplements

 Earlier this week, we sat down with our production specialists and asked them which sports supplement ingredients we should be watching.
 From there we decided to turn to social media and the king of the search engines, Google, to see what the rest of the industry (and consumers) had to say.
 What did we find?
-Overwhelming evidenced that BCAAs (branch chained amino acids) are on the rise.
+Overwhelming evidence that Branch Chained Amino Acids (BCAA) supplement benefits are being recognized and they are on the rise.

 What Does the Trend Report Say?